paxtonhare/demo-magic/README.md

 ## Command line usage
 demo-magic.sh exposes 3 options out of the box to your script.
 - -d - disable simulated typing.
-Useful for debuging
+Useful for debugging
 - -h - prints the usage text
 - -n - set no default waiting after `p` and `pe` functions